 7. Wrangell-St. Elias National Park and Preserve: Alaska

 If you’re thinking about escaping into remote, wild, and vast amounts of national park acreage, look no further than Wrangell-St. Elias 200 miles northeast of Anchorage.
-This park’s 13.2 million acres are nearly the size of Yosemite, Yellowstone, and the country of Switzerland combined.
+This park’s 13.2 million acres are nearly the size of Yosemite, Yellowstone and the country of Switzerland combined.
 Wrangell-St. Elias is stunning and your chance to revel in mind-boggling views, wildlife, America’s largest glacial system, 16 of the nation’s tallest peaks, and plenty of day hiking and backcountry backpacking adventure.
 Stay comfortably nearby at a Travelocity hotel.

 6. National Park of American Samoa: American Samoa

 Spread across three different islands in the South Pacific, getting to the National Park of American Samoa is quite the trek, yet being 2,600 miles from Hawaii means this park is also one of the most remote.
 Gone are the crowded tourist facilities.
-Instead, you’ll visit secluded villages, hike trails with ocean views, and lounge on coral sand beaches without many other insights.
+Instead, you’ll visit secluded villages, hike trails with ocean views, and lounge on coral sand beaches without many others insight.
 Bring your snorkel gear, too.
 You’ll want to explore the park’s underwater world that’s home to more than 250 coral species as well as over 950 species of fish.
 Set up a comfortable basecamp at one of these nearby Travelocity hotels.

 5. North Cascades National Park, Washington